ltruchot/loic.truchot.dev/content/podcasts/_index.md

 +++
-title = "Pdcasts"
+title = "Podcasts"
-description = "My personal podcast and a curated list of my different favorite podcasts"
+description = "My personal podcasts and an organized list of my favorite podcasts"
 +++

 Since September 2020, I have been working on my own podcast: **JavaScript en Forêt**.
 It's **in French**, and it describe JavaScript and my thoughts on it, for students and the curious.